Registering for Independent Study Courses

 - Forms submitted to the Registrar's Office after the Add/Drop deadline are considered late registration and are subject to the applicable fees.

 - Identify the topic of your independent study.
 Be specific and focused.
 You should be able to accomplish your study goals within a single semester.
+Note that for Thesis/Doctoral research activities, you must identify the specific area of your reaseach.
+"Development of a thesis/dissertation" is not acceptable.

 - Identify a faculty member to oversee and guide your independent study.
 You will work closely with this instructor to accomplish your independent study goals.
 You will need the instructor's signature on the Enrollment Contract and Registration Form as evidence of the faculty member's agreement to supervise your independent study.
+Internships, which have an on-site supervisor, also require identification of a faculty, who will review the experience of the student and provide a grade.

 - Enjoy your independent study activities, but be sure to complete the required outcomes by the end of the semester.
 You may wish to consider enrolling in your independent study on a Satisfactory/Unsatisfactory grading basis.